lambda-feedback/user-documentation/docs/student/getting_started_student.md

 ![Canvas Interface](images/canvas_interface.png)

 #### Chat:
 A chat interface connecting you with helpful Chatbots.
-Chatbot agents are AI Assistants that you can chat with to ask for help or further explanations regarding the Question that you are working on.
+The Chatbots are AI Assistants that you can chat with to ask for help or further explanations regarding the Question that you are working on.

 ![Chat Interface](images/chat_interface.png)